 Estonia changes tack, won’t side against Israel in UN votes

-HELSINKI (AP) — Estonia’s foreign minister says the Baltic country has changed its policy toward Israel and will no longer vote for U.N. resolutions condemning Tel Aviv’s actions in the occupied Palestinian territories including the West Bank and the Gaza Strip.
+HELSINKI (AP) — Estonia’s foreign minister says the Baltic country has changed its policy toward Israel and will no longer vote for U.N. resolutions condemning Israeli actions in the occupied Palestinian territories including the West Bank and the Gaza Strip.

 Instead, the European country is looking from now on to align its U.N. voting position in such matters with Washington, its closest security policy ally.

-Note: This story has been corrected to show that the Israeli government isn’t based in Tel Aviv.